-When it comes to polishing your resin, it is worth noting that as there are different types of resins used for jewelry, you should treat them in different ways.
-Some resins are hard curing such as polyester and polyurethane resins.
+When it comes to polishing your resin, it is worth noting that as there are different types of resin used for jewelry, you should treat them in different ways.
+Some resins are hard curings, such as polyester and polyurethane resins.
 You can polish them with a buffing wheel and compound.
-For soft curing ones, you should hand polish them with a polishing compound.
+For soft-curing ones, you should hand-polish them with a polishing compound.

-For rubbing the compound into a small piece of resin, the use of a microfiber cloth is preferable.
+Using a microfiber cloth is preferable for rubbing the compound into a small piece of resin.
 To polish a larger one, you need a buffing wheel.
 You have to attach the buffing wheel to a power drill.
 While the wheel is spinning, move it along the surface gently and uniformly.

 Take care of your cute resin jewelry

-If you’re looking for ideas for your next resin jewelry project make sure to check our article on how to make resin jewelry with flowers.
+If you’re looking for ideas for your next resin jewelry project, check out our article on how to make resin jewelry with flowers.